vanikanoria/portfolio/README.md

 I collaborated with Wharton MBAs Tanmay Sharma, Zachary Gross and Ziyi Zhou Collaborating advise Assurant Solutions, a Fortune 500 insurance provider, on leveraging Augmented and Virtual Reality technologies in their smart devices insurance division across their value chain.
 We presented a competitor analysis and Go-to-Market plan to implement the technology into Assurant’s existing business model

-**Action:**
+**Objective**
-Advised Assurant Solutions on leveraging AR/VR technology.
+- Advise Assurant Solutions on leveraging AR/VR technology to reduce costs in their value chain.

 **Methods:**
 - Conducted competitor analysis and identified use cases for smart device insurance.